branahr/wsb-hub3/readme.txt

 ### Reference number pattern ###

 For payment reference number you can select one of several predefined patterns:
-- orderid (can be order number provided by Booster for WooCommerce)
+- order (can be custom order number provided by other plugin)
 - date
 - order-date
 - date-order